Marketo/iOS-Launch-SDK/README.md

-# Marketo Mobile SDK for iOS 0.7.6
+# Marketo Mobile SDK for iOS 0.7.7

 The Marketo Mobile SDK allows integration with Marketo Mobile Engagement (MME).

 Installation instructions and more are [here](http://developers.marketo.com/documentation/mobile/ "Marketo for Mobile").

 Change Log

+v0.7.7 (June 26, 2019)
+- Included features to add extension to Adobe Launch.
+- Bug fixes and improvements.

 v0.7.6 (September 4, 2018)
  - Fixed tap gesture error at In-app